Favourites

 Books

-I was about fifteen before I read anything more substantial than a newspaper or magazine article.
-My attitude was, why waste your time reading when there were bikes to ride, rugby to play, model aeroplanes to build or bushland to explore?
+I was about fifteen before I read anything more substantial than a magazine article.
+My attitude was, why waste your time with books when there were bikes to ride, rugby to play, model aeroplanes to build or bushland to explore?

 The Andromeda Strain